 Although you may make frequent use of external resources when completing an assignment, it is important that the work you submit represents your understanding of the assignment.
 A failure to do so is unethical and a serious breach of academic integrity.
 Be sure to review DePauw's guidelines for academic integrity, which are included in the Student Handbook; in particular, review the examples of plagiarism.
 Although often unintentional, plagiarism nevertheless is a serious violation and may result in a significant reduction in your grade for an assignment or for the course.

-Be sure to consult with me if you are unsure about any issue concerning academic integrity.
+Be sure to consult with me if you are unsure about any issue concerning academic integrity as it relates to work in class or lab.

 It is the policy and practice of DePauw University to provide reasonable accommodations for students with properly documented disabilities.
 Written notification from Student Disability Services is required.
 If you are eligible to receive an accommodation and would like to request it for this course, please contact Student Disability Services.
 Allow one week advance notice to ensure enough time for reasonable accommodations to be made.
 Otherwise, it is not guaranteed that the accommodation can be provided on a timely basis.
 Accommodations are not retroactive.
 Students who have questions about Student Disability Services or who have, or think they may have, a disability (psychiatric, attentional, learning, vision, hearing, physical, medical, etc.) are invited to contact Student Disability Services for a confidential discussion in Union Building Suite 200 or by phone at 658-6267.